silentsignal/heureka/README.md

 Heureka
 =======

-A very suspicious piece of software - to test the effectiveness of heuristic AV engines/HIPS's/other magic
+A very suspicious piece of software - to test the effectiveness of heuristic AV engines/HIPS's/other magic.

 Tasks
 -----